WurthElektronik/FeatherWings/MagI3CPowerFeatherWing/README.md

 The Würth Elektronik eiSos MagI³C Power FeatherWing is a development board that offers **5 V** and **3.3 V** power supply.
 It is fully compatible to the popular [Adafruit](https://www.adafruit.com/) [Feather line](https://www.adafruit.com/feather) of development boards and can be used as plug-and-play solution for a range of industrial input voltages (**5 V, 9 V, 12 V, 15 V, 18 V and 24 V**).

 The MagI³C Power FeatherWing consists of two important components,
-* [**MagI³C FDSM** (173010535)](https://www.we-online.de/katalog/datasheet/173010335.pdf) - A power module with Input 6 V - 36 V, 1 A current and a 5 V output.
+* [**MagI³C FDSM**](https://www.we-online.de/katalog/de/MAGIC_FDSM_FIXED_OUTPUT_VOLTAGE) [(173010535)](https://www.we-online.de/katalog/datasheet/173010335.pdf) - A power module with 6 V - 36 V input, 1 A current and a 5 V output.
-* [**MagI³C VDMM** (171010550)](https://www.we-online.de/katalog/datasheet/171010550.pdf) - A power module with Input 2.5 V - 5.5 V, 1.2 A current and a variable output range set to 3.3 V.
+* [**MagI³C VDMM**](https://www.we-online.de/katalog/de/MAGIC-VDMM) [(171010550)](https://www.we-online.de/katalog/datasheet/171010550.pdf) - A power module with 2.5 V - 5.5 V input, 1.2 A current and a variable output range set to 3.3 V.

 ![MagI³C Power FeatherWing](docs/assets/MagI3CPowerFeatherWing_s.png)

-It offers a **stable output voltage** for a **wide range of input voltages** making it an ideal power supply add-on to any Feather project.
+The FeatherWing offers a **stable output voltage** for a **wide range of input voltages** making it an ideal power supply add-on to any Feather project.

 This repository contains the [Altium](https://www.altium.com/) design files for the MagI³C Power FeatherWing [PCB](hardware).
-For more information download [MagI³C Power FeatherWing user manual](docs/MagI3CPowerFeatherWing.pdf).
+For more information download the [MagI³C Power FeatherWing user manual](docs/MagI3CPowerFeatherWing.pdf).
 Feel free to check our [YouTube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.

 ## Hardware